 Common name: Golden Everlasting

-Distribution and occurrence: Widespread.
+Distribution and occurrence: From the Sydney Basin and Blue Mountains south along the south coast and adjacent ranges.
 Grows in open woodland or forest, usually on sandy to sandy loam soils.

 APNI* Provides a link to the Australian Plant Name Index (hosted by the Australian National Botanic Gardens) for comprehensive bibliographic data ***The AVH map option provides a detailed interactive Australia wide distribution map drawn from collections held by all major Australian herbaria participating in the Australian Virtual Herbarium project.